Loudness (band): 2009–present: New drummer

 Another album, 2012, followed on August 22, 2012.
 Due to a scheduling conflict with Niihara's side project X.Y.Z.→A, Michael Vescera was scheduled to perform as guest vocalist on April 14, 2013, at the Live N' Louder Festival in São Paulo, Brazil, which would mark the first time he has sung with the band in over 20 years.
 However, Vescera was unable to attend the event, and Hibria vocalist Iuri Sanson ended up filling in the vocalist spot.

 The band released their 26th studio album, The Sun Will Rise Again, on June 4, 2014.

 The group teamed up with Outrage to hold the first Loud∞Out Fest on May 2, 2015.
 The second installment was held on May 1, 2016, and also included Anthem and Lost Society in addition to the two namesake acts.
 The 2017 edition of the fest was called a "tour" and saw two concerts on May 4 and 6 that included Galneryus.

 In January 2018, the band released their 27th studio album, Rise to Glory.
 However, in February, Suzuki was hospitalized with a mild stroke.
 The band tapped Ra:IN drummer Ryuichi Nishida to fulfill its touring obligation until Suzuki's full recovery and return in September 2018.
 The end of 2021 saw the release of Loudness' 28th studio album, Sunburst.
 The band pulled out of an announced European tour in early 2023.
 The band and tour promoter offered different accounts of the reason for the cancellation.

+The band announced a series of performances in the US, Europe and Japan throughout 2026 to celebrate its 45th anniversary.
+This included a scheduled performance at the Hell's Heroes music festival in Houston in March.

+Musical style

+According to Alex Distefano of OC Weekly, the band fuses power metal with glam metal.
+He said the band plays "cheesy, yet powerfully loud songs with a good backdrop of heavy bass and hard drumming."
+He also said the band plays "virtuoso style" guitar solos.
+They also stated that Akira Takasaki "alternates in and out of high pitch screams and operatic singing with more than one vocalist, creating songs that are memorable and meant to be experienced live."

+In 2004, Guitar World wrote that, "If you can't be Eddie Van Halen, then being Japan's Eddie Van Halen is the next best thing.
+Takasaki's blistering ax attack was already big stuff in his homeland by the time his group, Loudness, set their sights on America.
+Singer Minoru Niihara's poor English skills hampered 1985's Thunder in the East, but Takasaki tore through tracks such as 'Heavy Chains' and 'No Way Out' with fiery passion."